-The Austrian province of Burgenland is one of my favourites: friendly people, good wine, and a flat contrast to the Alpine provinces (i.e. just about everywhere else).
-Once a year, the region sends the best of its cuisine and culture to Vienna’s Am Hof square for the Burgenland Kultinarium festival.
+Once a year, the Burgenland region sends the best of its cuisine and culture to Vienna’s Am Hof square for the Burgenland Kultinarium festival.

 - Three-day festival with food, drink, and tourism stands

 - See also:

 The best of Burgenland

-When I tell you breweries, wineries, and local tourism associations typically dominate the list of participants at the Kultinarium, then you’ll know roughly what to expect.
+When I tell you that Burgenland’s wineries and local tourism associations typically dominate the list of participants, then you’ll know roughly what to expect.

-The good news is that the province’s beer, wine, cuisine and holiday destinations are all pretty good.
-And I speak as someone who is a regular visitor to the south of Burgenland, where the sun seems to shine more often than in Vienna.
+Fortunately, the province’s wine, cuisine and holiday destinations are all pretty good.
+And I speak as someone who regularly visits the south of Burgenland, where the sun seems to shine more often than in Vienna.

 Talking of the south, I heartily recommend you try Uhudler at the festival – a unique blended wine produced in only a few select parts of Burgenland.
 Usually a red or rosé, with the occasional white, it also makes a wonderful mulled wine (my preference at the Christmas markets).

 The Kultinarium is one of several such festivals in Vienna, where a province or region comes to the capital to entertain, inform and (mostly) feed tourists and the Viennese.
 Brass bands and similar help wash the food down with a dollop of traditional music.

 How to get to the Kultinarium

 The Kultinarium takes place on the Am Hof square, which is slap bang in the middle of Vienna and home to popular Easter and Christmas markets.
 It’s just a short walk from such sights as Stephansdom cathedral.